igrishaev/pg2/docs/pgvector.md

-TODO

 # PGVector Support

 [pgvector]: https://github.com/pgvector/pgvector

 Pgvector is a [well known extension][pgvector] for PostgreSQL.
-It provides a fast and robust vector type which is quite useful for heavy computations.
-Pgvector also provides a sparse version of a vector to save space.
+It provides a fast and robust `vector` type which is quite useful for heavy computations.
+Pgvector also provides a sparse version of a vector to save disk space.

 This section covers how to use types provided by the extension with PG2.